dlt-science/science-notes/defianddata/_build/html/_sources/ssi.md

+---
+title: "SSI"
+date: 2023-04-04 07:00:00
+author: "Parshant Singh"
+---

-# Exploring the Technical Foundations of Self-Sovereign Identity: A Deep Dive into Real-World Applications and Innovations
+# Exploring the Technical Foundations of Self-Sovereign Identity: Real World Applications and Innovations

 ## Introduction
 According to World Bank estimates, nearly 850 million people lack an official identity {cite}`world_bank_2023`, and the proliferation of digital devices has made it increasingly essential to possess a verifiable digital identity.
 This has led to a rise in the number of digital transactions and the need for a secure and reliable identity management system.
 SSI is emerging as a decentralized alternative to traditional centralized identity management systems, in which identities are cryptographically verifiable.
 It allows individuals to control their own digital identities and share them with trusted parties.
 Each entity in the SSI system is identified by a unique DID (Decentralised Identifier) which can be resolved to reveal information such as the entity's public key and other metadata.

+While centralized identities and federated identities offer convenience, control remains with the identity provider {cite}`laurent2015digital`.
+User-centric identities such as OpenID {cite}`recordon2006openid` and OAuth {cite}`fett2016comprehensive` improve portability but do not give full control to the users.
+SSI is designed to provide users with full control over their digital identities, and involves guiding principles around security, controllability, and portability.
+In addition to providing full control, Bernabe et al. {cite}`bernabe2019privacy` presented a classification of techniques for maintaining privacy, which included Secure Multiparty Computation and Zero-Knowledge Proofs, among others.
+Their work explored the potential applications of these techniques in Self-Sovereign Identity (SSI) models for blockchain-based systems.

 `````{margin} **What is SSI ?**
   Self-Sovereign Identity (SSI) is a decentralized digital identity management system which leverages blockchain technology as a data registry [{numref}`ssi-fig`], allowing individuals to create, control, and share their identities securely.